-This breakfast and lunch-only spot from the guys behind Animal, Son of a Gun, Animal, Trois Mec, and Jon & Vinny's is located in a Silver Lake strip mall, which is kind of how they like to play it: Under-promise on the exterior, over-deliver on the food.
+This walk- in-only spot from the guys behind Animal, Son of a Gun, Animal, Trois Mec, and Jon & Vinny's is located in a Silver Lake strip mall, which is kind of how they like to play it: Under-promise on the exterior, over-deliver on the food.
 The hours aren't the only exceptional thing about this spot, either, as the focus is on French-Mexican fare, like chilaquiles, crepes, and churro french toast.

 Winsome1115 Sunset Blvd., Echo Park | 213.415.1818